 The fireworks show at Albany’s Empire State Plaza has been an annual tradition since 1976 and attracts more than 30,000 visitors

 When it comes to honoring our nation’s independence, there are few better ways to celebrate than with fireworks.
 Kick off the festivities at these locales for a fun-filled holiday with family and friends.

 Accord Speedway, Accord

-Get your adrenaline rushing over the holiday weekend at Accord Speedway.
-Enjoy a chicken barbeque and take in the fireworks show at night.
+Get your adrenaline rushing over the holiday weekend at Accord Speedway, which celebrates with fireworks at night.